LukeGrahamLandry/franca/devlog.md

+## (Nov 24)

+- problem statement is that sometimes i do a syscall and it just doesn't happen so it looks like the return value is the first argument.
+  - only on vzf. qemu-hvf, which you'd think would be the same, seems to work fine.
+  - manifests as: mmap returns null, munmap doesn't return 0, redirected openat returns the directory as the file so you try to close it twice.
+  - with strace on it happens every time, but it was happening before at startup and i just had to run it a few times to make it work
+- tried TLBI_VALE1IS, just because that something i know im supposed to do, doesn't help. made qemu-tcg slower so for now i'll do it less. i assmue doing it at the beginning doesn't matter, probably doesn't cache the emptiness of all the memory ive never used?
+- its nothing about preemption. if i never init_timer, it still happens.
+- oooo but it doesn't happen if i don't enable the virtio-console interrupt.
+ - works if i set VIRTQ_AVAIL_F_NO_INTERRUPT in `q[1].driver.flags`,
+  - so problem is when im printing something it sends an interrupt while im spinning in StdoutFile.write calling poll.
+  - really i should be using the other interrupt instead of spinning but the point is it should work either way.
+  - why does getting an interrupt there make the next syscall fail? all the kernel does in that interrut handler is poll the queue, and it interrupts are masked while its doing that so the only possible things should be intterupt while its in the syscall so when it returns it immediatly polls again even tho thats useless or intterrupt in the loop before the syscall so the syscall is useless and either of those are fine.
+  - the thing i call strace is just in the userspace libc functions, even the ones that are redirected syscalls just change elr so the work happens back in userspace.

+## (Nov 23)

 - convert the stdin signal hack to use the virtq directly as a UQueue
   - bamboozled myself a bit
     - UQueue indices were wrong because the kernel init was still giving it a buffer to write to